kriswiner/ICM42688/README.md

 I am using the STM32L432KC ([Ladybug](https://www.tindie.com/products/tleracorp/ladybug-stm32l432-development-board/)) breakout board for testing the ICM42688.
 Ladybug available on Tindie.

+I designed an [CM42688 breakout board](https://oshpark.com/shared_projects/zIig3KID) with a TCXO so any MCU can get the benefit of the gyro stabilization.
+After initial testing I will offer these for sale at Tindie.

 Copyright 2022 Tlera Corporation.
 All rights reserved.